 You can deliver pro forma invoices electronically over email or through your online invoicing software.
 If you’re sending it via email, you can convert the document to a PDF so the details can’t be easily changed by the customer.
 You can also send a hard copy if your customer prefers to receive it that way.

 How do I send invoices online?

-The best way to get started is to use online invoicing software such as Square Invoices.
+The best way to get started is to use online invoicing software, like Square Invoices.
 Square Invoices works — and it works fast.
+We’ve crunched the numbers on thousands of invoices sent online with Square and found that SME owners in Australia can get their invoices paid 80% faster when sending online with Square when compared to traditional processes.
 Stop chasing payments and start simplifying your workflow with Square Invoices.